cj05/Hexcasting-Bruteforcer/README.md

 Generate Pattern Permutation with the PermutationGenerator.py, then get the resulting list.hexbrute and put it with brute.lua in your mindsplice turtle, then run brute.lua

+OR run brute -o to bruteforce by downloading

 Note: It does not yet account for symmetrical permutation being the same, the file maybe needlessly big